Grace/world-of-wordcraft/README.md

 ## Extra Goals
 - [ ] Make room generation be based on exits described in previously generated, connected rooms
-- [ ] Add roles such as moderator and admin with varying priviledges
+- [x] Add roles such as moderator and admin with varying priviledges
 - [ ] Make rooms, NPCs, items, and interactions editable by moderators and/or admins
-- [ ] Add player chat system (say, yell, whisper)
+- [x] Add player chat system (say, yell, tell)
 - [ ] Add fishing system
 - [ ] Add player trading system
 - [ ] Add in-game currency and item shops
 - [ ] Add level/experience system
 - [ ] Add player classes
+- [ ] Add support for PostgreSQL instead of or in addition to SQLite